-- Festivals of Santo Domingo de la Calzada (10th to 15th May): Hundreds of years ago, King Alfonso X “the Wise” granted a royal privilege to the town of Santo Domingo de la Calzada, allowing it to celebrate an annual fair.
+Festivals of Santo Domingo de la Calzada (10th to 15th May): Hundreds of years ago, King Alfonso X “the Wise” granted a royal privilege to the town of Santo Domingo de la Calzada, allowing it to celebrate an annual fair.
 What started as an agricultural and livestock event, has gradually become a unique and especially attractive traditional fiesta where you can find medieval crafts, gastronomy, music, dance, street theatre and shows.

-- Stilt Dancers of Anguiano (22 June and last Saturday in September): This stunning dance is performed on 45 cm high wooden stilts by eight young men from the village, dressed in colourful waistcoats and yellow skirts which has become an internationally renowned tradition.
+Stilt Dancers of Anguiano (22 June and last Saturday in September): This stunning dance is performed on 45 cm high wooden stilts by eight young men from the village, dressed in colorful waistcoats and yellow skirts which has become an internationally renowned tradition.
 The stilt walkers hurtle down the steep slope from the church to the main village square where you can experience their full glory – however, we do not suggest you try this at home.

-- Rioja Grape Harvest (22 September): It is held in Logroño during a week around the 21st of September.
+Rioja Grape Harvest (22 September): It is held in Logroño during a week around the 21st of September.
 On the 21st, St Matthew’s Feast Day, a traditional act takes places in the Paseo del Espolón square, in which the first grape juice from the wine harvest is offered to the Virgen of Valvanera, the patron Saint of La Rioja.
-During this week of fiestas, the Logroño celebrations include a procession of floats, food and wine tasting organized by the “Peñas” or social clubs, bull fights, the St Matthew pelota contest at the Frontón court of Adarraga, concerts, theatre, street music, fireworks on the river Ebro River.
+During this week of fiestas, the Logroño celebrations include a procession of floats, food and wine tasting organized by the “Peñas” or social clubs, bullfights, the St Matthew pelota contest at the Frontón court of Adarraga, concerts, theatre, street music, fireworks on the river Ebro River.

 Mind you that all of these festivals have plenty of street food and wine or beer stands available; hence it’s worth the excuse to wander.

-Whether you’re drenched in wine from participating in a few fiestas, or fully satiated from a 6 course meal, make sure to take the opportunity to wander through the picturesque towns dotting Rioja.
+Whether you’re drenched in wine from participating in a few fiestas or fully satiated from a 6-course meal, make sure to take the opportunity to wander through the picturesque towns dotting Rioja.

-- Dinosaur Tracks: Over 120 million years ago, dinosaurs inhabited Rioja from which their fossilised footprints still remain among the rocks.
+Dinosaur Tracks: Over 120 million years ago, dinosaurs inhabited Rioja from which their fossilized footprints still remain among the rocks.
 If your passions dictate, you’re welcome to take a guided tour of the 40 tracks currently excavated throughout the La Rioja region.
 Quite the treat for the budding paleontologists among us.

 Naturally, if you’re going to make a destination out of Rioja, it’s best to ensure your accommodations are topnotch as well.

-- Hotel Echaurren Ezcaray: Priding itself on its gastronomy, this centenary family establishment has passed from father to son – currently run by the 5th generation.
+Hotel Echaurren Ezcaray: Priding itself on its gastronomy, this centenary family establishment has passed from father to son – currently run by the 5th generation.
 You can find this Basque hotel, nestled in the historic center of the town of Ezcaray, opposite the parish church of Santa Maria Maggiore (national monument).